WuJunde/DiagnosisFirst/README.md

 # Diagnosis First Segmentation

-This is a pytorch implementation of paper "Opinions Vary?
-Diagnosis First!"(MICCAI 2022) and its extention "Calibrate the inter-observer segmentation uncertainty via diagnosis-first principle".
+This is a pytorch implementation of paper [Opinions Vary?
+Diagnosis First!](https://arxiv.org/abs/2202.06505) (MICCAI 2022) and its extention paper [Calibrate the inter-observer segmentation uncertainty via diagnosis-first principle](https://arxiv.org/abs/2208.03016).
 We propose a novel method to learn the diagnosis-first segmentation from the multiple labeled data.
 This method beats the popular majority vote by a large margin.

 <img src="https://github.com/WuJunde/DiagnosisFirst/blob/master/diagsimacc.png" alt="text" width="400"/>